 Due to the success of the pilot schools working with the NYC Department of Education, RTI expanded to 29 more schools throughout the city.
-In fall 2009, the school was selected as a National Blue Ribbon School.
+In Fall 2009, the school where Fundations was initially implemented was selected as a National Blue Ribbon School.